occlum/occlum/demos/bigdl-llm/README.md

 For this demo, below commands show how to run an inference service in Occlum with webui interface.

 In order to load models using BigDL-LLM, the model name should include "bigdl".
-In our case, first create a soft link **chatglm2-6b-bigdl** to **chatglm2-6b**.
+For example, model **vicuna-7b** should be renamed to **bigdl-7b**.
+A special case is **ChatGLM** models.
+For these models, you do not need to do any changes after downloading the model and the BigDL-LLM backend will be used automatically.
+Details please refer to [Models](https://github.com/intel-analytics/BigDL/tree/main/python/llm/src/bigdl/llm/serving#models).

 ### Serving with WebGUI